richard-to/richard-to.github.io/programming/_posts/2019-07-06-too-many-cooks-part-1.md

 ### Full code snippet

-I haven't create a Github repo for this project yet, so I'll just post the code snippet for the demo here.
+I haven't created a Github repo for this project yet, so I'll just post the code snippet for the demo here.

 ```javascript
 const LEVEL_HEIGHT = 3900;